JunoNgx/crisp-game-lib-tutorial/README.md

 ## Step 05: Collision detection

 In CrispGameLib, objects' graphic also serve as their hitbox.
-Everytime a sprite is drawn, regardless with `char()`, `box()`, or `text()`, each and everyone of them is keeping track of which other sprites it is colliding with in the property `isColliding`. **Further reading**: [Collision example](https://abagames.github.io/crisp-game-lib-games/?ref_collision).
-For this reason, strategic thinking about collision should always be planned, such as objects of different types, should have at least different types and different colors.
+Everytime a sprite is drawn, regardless with `char()`, `box()`, or `text()`, each and everyone of them is keeping track of which other sprites it is colliding with in the property `isColliding`. **Further reading**: [Collision example demo](https://abagames.github.io/crisp-game-lib-games/?ref_collision).
+For this reason, strategic thinking about collision should always be planned, such as objects of different types, should have at least different types and different colors, if  their collision is to have an effect on the game.

 ### Step 051: Destroying enemies